 I use photography as a tool to educate and inspire the public about science and conservation issues.
 I work closely with researchers in the field, documenting them as they study the environment--whether it's from the deck of a ship or a penguin colony.

 My goals in photographing science are:

 Communicate the need to protect wild places

 My education and training as an oceanographer has given me a special insight into photographing science.
-Since 2002, I have documented 37 scientific expeditions, including 21 to the polar regions.
+Since 2002, I have documented 43 scientific expeditions.
 I spend roughly 100 days every year in the field.